-The makers of the Custom Brackets flash brackets, recently sent me a copy of their latest and best rotating flash bracket, the Pro-M rotating bracket (Amazon), for review.
-They had noticed my page on flash brackets, and even though I don’t much use my flash bracket any more, they still thought I should check their latest model out.
+The makers of the Custom Brackets flash brackets, recently sent me a copy of their latest and best rotating flash bracket, the Pro-M rotating flash bracket (vendor), for review.
 Of the various makes of flash brackets I had tried out when I first started doing wedding photography full-time, the Custom Brackets was the one I settled on out of all of them.
 As far as I was concerned theirs was the flagship of the flash brackets.
 So I was curious to see what the updated model could offer …

 the reason why we’d use a flash-bracket:

 We would use a flash bracket when we want to avoid that side-ways shadow when direct on-camera flash is used and the camera is held vertically.
 It really does look ugly.
-(See the page on flash brackets for an example.)
+See the tutorial on flash brackets for examples.
 Now, if you only use your camera in a horizontal position, then the flash shadow falls behind your subject, and is less of an intrusive element in the photograph.